ybs294000/SalaryScope/docs/USER_GUIDE.md

 - **Resume Analysis** — upload your PDF resume and let the system extract your details automatically
 - **Batch Prediction** — upload a file with multiple records and get predictions for all of them at once

-Beyond salary prediction, SalaryScope includes financial planning tools (tax estimation, cost-of-living comparison, savings potential, loan affordability, and more), dataset exploration dashboards, model performance analytics, and a Model Hub where additional trained models can be accessed.
+Beyond salary prediction, SalaryScope includes financial planning tools (tax estimation, cost-of-living comparison, savings potential, loan affordability, and more), a dedicated HR & Employer Tools tab for compensation planning, dataset exploration dashboards, model performance analytics, and a Model Hub where additional trained models can be accessed.

 **Live applications:**
 - Full App (all features including resume analysis, scenario analysis, Model Hub, and financial tools): https://salaryscope-app.streamlit.app/